e2nIEE/pandapower-homepage/_pages/start.md

         cd pandapower
         git checkout develop

-3. Set your python path to the outer pandapower folder (/pandapower, NOT pandapower/pandapower).
+5. Open a command prompt (cmd or anaconda command prompt) and navigate to the folder where the pandapower files are located.
+Run:

-4. If necessary, install missing dependencies via pip install:
+        pip install -e .

-        pip install pypower
+   This registers your local pandapower installation with pip.

 ## Test your installation <a name="test"></a>